mcmire/dotfiles/README.md

 ### Neovim

-This configuration assumes that you are using Neovim.
+First of all, I'm using Neovim, not straight Vim.
 You can install this using
 Homebrew:

     brew install neovim/neovim/neovim

-If you are using my [dotfiles][dotfiles] then you can move on to the next step, as I've set up both `vim` and `vi` to open Neovim.
+If you are using my [dotfiles][dotfiles], then you can move on to the next step, as I've set up `v` to open Neovim.
 Otherwise, you'll need to add them yourself.
-Configure your shell to add the following aliases:
+Configure your shell to add the following alias:

-    alias v="neovim"
-    alias vi="neovim"
-    alias vim="neovim"
+    alias v="nvim"

-Now you can simply say `v` to start Neovim (or, if you don't like that, you can still use `vi` or `vim`).
+Now you can simply say `v` to start Neovim (which I'll simply refer to as Vim from here on out).

 ### iTerm / Terminal